-This post is continuation of Informatica Tutorials.
+This post is a continuation of Informatica Tutorials.
 Normalizer transformation type is Active & Connected.
-The Normalizer transformation is used in place of Source Qualifier transformations when you wish to read the data from the cobol copybook source.
+The Normalizer transformation is used in place of Source Qualifier transformations when you wish to read the data from the COBOL copy book source.
 Also, a Normalizer transformation is used to convert column-wise data to row-wise data.
 This is similar to the transpose feature of MS Excel.
-You can use this feature if your source is a cobol copybook file or relational database table.
+You can use this feature if your source is a COBOL copybook file or relational database table.
 The Normalizer transformation converts columns to rows and also generates an index for each converted row.

-This is type an active from transaction which allows you to read the data from cobal files.
-Every Cobol source definition default associate with normalize transformation.
+This is type an active from the transaction which allows you to read the data from cobal files.
+Every Cobol source definition default associates with normalizing transformation.

 Use the normalize transformation to convert a single input record into multiple output records, this is known as horizontal port